Jewellery Box: diamonds x zirconia Are diamonds still a girl’s best friend?

 October 10, 2019

 Diamonds have played an essential role in the world of jewellery throughout history.
 They have adorned kings and queens crowns and tiaras for centuries.
 But nowadays, with synthetic Zirconia becoming more and more popular, who is a girl’s best friend?
 Let see the results of diamonds X zirconia.

 So the bottom question is: is it worth it spending thousands on a gemstone when you can get Zirconia for a few euros instead?
 Let’s examine both sides.

 Why buy a diamond

 What a diamond symbolises

 Historically, the traditionally mined diamonds were difficult and rare to find.
-Something so exclusive only can become a sign of status, related to power and wealth.
-That why a diamond jewel is THE perfect gift for special occasions and celebrations.
+Something exclusive can only become a sign of status, related to power and wealth.
+That is why a diamond jewel is THE perfect gift for special occasions and celebrations.

 Why diamonds are expensive

-Normally, the cost of a gemstone increases according to its rarity.
-Comparing the diamond to other much rarer stones such as emeralds, sapphires or rubies, the diamond is way less expensive than these precious stones.
+Typically, the cost of a gemstone increases according to its rarity.
+Therefore, comparing the diamond to other much rarer stones such as emeralds, sapphires, or rubies is way less expensive than these precious stones.
 Coloured diamonds are now in short supply, but contrary to what you may think, colourless diamonds aren’t that rare anymore.
 As a matter of fact, in the late 1800s, an enormous mine in South Africa was about to flood the market with vast amounts of diamonds.
 De Beers decided then to buy the mine to control and limit the diamond supply so that the stone wouldn’t lose its value.
-It was also De Beers that started a strong marketing campaign that put diamond rings as the number one choice for engagement rings.
+De Beers also started a strong marketing campaign that put diamond rings as the number one choice for engagement rings.

 Why buy zirconia